craftcms/commerce/docs/shipping-methods.md

 The shipping method interface requires a class with the following methods:

 ### getType()
 Returns the type of Shipping Method.
-This might be the name of the plugin or provider.
+This would likely be the handle of your plugin.
-The core shipping methods have type: `Custom`.
-This is shown in the control panel only.

 ### getId()
 This must return null.